All Episodes

 Forget this new bill.

-We're really riding herd on legal immigrants.
+We're really riding herd on illegal immigrants.

-We are we're making sure that those numbers are held to.
+We're making sure that those numbers are held to.

-They know full well what the majority of the American people, uh a clear majority, think about this, and yet they're toying with us.
+They know full well what the majority of the American people, a clear majority, think about this, and yet they're toying with us.

-And the idea of a permanent low-paid underclass workforce seems to me to be what is desired.
+And the idea of a permanent, low-paid, underclass workforce seems to me to be what is desired.

-And my question is, what do they know that we don't know?
+And my question is: what do they know that we don't know?

 We don't, and it's not possible to know.